ramdhanhdy/LLM-Sychopancy-Analysis/README.md

 ## Mistral Embeddings (Optional)

 You can enable semantic signals using the Mistral embeddings API as an alternative to sentence-transformers.
-This can improve detection of agreement/disagreement signals beyond exact phrase matches.
+This can be a cheaper alternative to LLM judge for detection of agreement/disagreement signals beyond exact phrase matches.However, you would need to tune the thresholds for semantic signals or use a more expressive signals definition defined in `sycophancy_analysis/scoring.py`

+### setting up mistral embeddings

 1. __Set API Key__
    - Export your key as an environment variable: